nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 (unarchived) Employee Directory.
 You may refer to `c-active-list` to view the active (unarchived) Employee Directory . <br>

-* All archived employees (refer to `c-archive` to see how to archive an employee) will be stored in the archived Employee Directory.
-You may refer to `c-archive-list` to view the archived Employee Directory.<br>
+* All archived employees (refer to [`c-archive`](#4310-archiving-an-employee--c-archive) to see how to archive an employee) will be stored in the archived Employee Directory.
+You may refer to [`c-archive-list`](#4312-listing-all-archived-employees--c-archive-list) to view the archived Employee Directory.<br>

-* If _Employee Directory_ currently shows a list of archived employees (archived employees are displayed with a red color label, named as "[Archived]", in front of their names), command `c-active-list` needs to be used first to see a list of all your employees.
+* If _Employee Directory_ currently shows a list of archived employees (archived employees are displayed with a red color label, named as "[Archived]", in front of their names), command [`c-archive-list`](#4312-listing-all-archived-employees--c-archive-list) needs to be used first to see a list of all your employees.
 Then, `c-archive-all` can be used to archive all employees.<br>

 </div>